Salmonella: Nontyphoidal Salmonella

-Non-invasive
+Gastroenteritis

-Infection with nontyphoidal serotypes of Salmonella generally results in food poisoning.
-Infection usually occurs when a person ingests foods that contain a high concentration of the bacteria.
-Infants and young children are much more susceptible to infection, easily achieved by ingesting a small number of bacteria.
+Infection with nontyphoidal serotypes of Salmonella generally results in gastroenteritis or what is commonly called food poisoning.
+Experimental infections of healthy adults suggest that Infection usually occurs when a person ingests a high concentration of the bacteria but studies of outbreaks from contaminated food suggests that much lower doses can result in infection.
+Infants, young children and the elderly are likely to be more susceptible to infection, easily achieved by ingesting a small number of bacteria, although direct evidence of this is not available.
 In infants, infection through inhalation of bacteria-laden dust is possible.

-The organisms enter through the digestive tract and must be ingested in large numbers to cause disease in healthy adults.
-An infection can only begin after living salmonellae (not merely Salmonella-produced toxins) reach the gastrointestinal tract.
-Some of the microorganisms are killed in the stomach, while the surviving ones enter the small intestine and multiply in tissues.
+The organisms enter through the digestive tract.
+Infection is initiated after Salmonella reach the gastrointestinal tract.
 Gastric acidity is responsible for the destruction of the majority of ingested bacteria, but Salmonella has evolved a degree of tolerance to acidic environments that allows a subset of ingested bacteria to survive.
-Bacterial colonies may also become trapped in mucus produced in the esophagus.
-By the end of the incubation period, the nearby host cells are poisoned by endotoxins released from the dead salmonellae.
-The local response to the endotoxins is enteritis and gastrointestinal disorder.
+Some of the microorganisms are killed in the stomach, while the surviving ones enter the small intestine, invade cells of the epithelium and multiply within the cells in tissues.
+Salmonella triggers a strong immune response through a number of mechanisms that leads to inflammatory diarrhoea typical of gastroenteritis.
+The inflammatory response also results in changes to the good bacteria resident in the gut lumen, that favours outgrowth of the Salmonella at this location.
+Consequently, a combination of high numbers of Salmonella in the faeces and diarrhoea contributes to transmission via contamination of the environment.

 About 2,000 serotypes of nontyphoidal Salmonella are known, which may be responsible for as many as 1.4 million illnesses in the United States each year.
 People who are at risk for severe illness include infants, elderly, organ-transplant recipients, and the immunocompromised.